A comprehensive list of eligible and ineligible expenses

 Rebundled charges - Charges for services that are rebundled by the medical insurance plan for which the provider does not participate are reimbursable.

 Remineralization Products - These products add back the minerals that acid has chewed away and are considered part of normal hygiene.
-Service is only covered when recommended by a health care provider to treat a medical condition.
+Service is only covered when submitted with a medical diagnosis.

 Resort - See Spa or resort.

-Respiratory treatments - (starting 1/1/2011, will require a doctor's prescription for reimbursement); see Over-the-counter medications
+Respiratory treatments - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); see Over-the-counter medications.

 Sales tax - Sales tax charges incurred when paying for an eligible expense are reimbursable.